Eaton Hall (King City)

 Eaton Hall is a large house in King City, Ontario, Canada, built in the Norman style for Lady Eaton in 1938–39 on a 700-acre (2.8 km²) parcel of land (partly the Ferguson farm).
 Lady Eaton and her husband, Sir John Craig Eaton acquired the land in 1920 and 1922 on recommendation from their friend Sir Henry Pellatt, who owned the nearby Mary Lake property.
 Lady Eaton moved into Eaton Hall three years after selling her city mansion, Ardwold.
 The house is adjacent to a body of water named Lake Jonda (a combination of the first three letters of her son John David Eaton's first and middle names), and nestled within the temperate forests of King Township.
 Upon completion, it contained 72 rooms.
 It became a beloved gathering place for the Eaton Family, owners of the Eaton's department stores based in Toronto.

+Architecture

+Eaton Hall is a castle-like building constructed from Humber Valley limestone and roofed with red Ludowici tile.
+It features one square turret and two round turrets, one of which includes a grand spiral staircase.
+The building's exterior features a porte-cochere along with extensive ironwork and tall chimneys to add to the regal design.
+Contemporary architects described it as an adaption of a sixteenth-century Norman, Gothic, quasi-French château.

 History

 Site plans and surveys for the property dating from 1921 to the 1930s all refer to its location being in Eversley, a community which no longer exists.
 Design was started in 1932 by architects Peter L. Allward and George Roper Gouinlock, son of architect George Wallace Gouinlock (later by firm Allward and Gouinlock).
 Construction was completed in 1939 and was supervised by John W. Bowser of the Aurora Building Company.
-Its construction incorporated stones sourced from the nearby Humber River.